project-gemmi/gemmi/docs/grid.rst

 through the buffer protocol, and it can talk with any other Python library that supports this protocol.)

-In addition to the symmetry, the Grid may also have associated unit cell.
+In addition to the symmetry, Grid may also have associated unit cell.

 .. doctest::